 Who is an Ophthalmologist?

 Ophthalmologists are qualified to diagnose and treat a broad range of eye diseases, conditions, and injuries, both medically and surgically.
-Performing intricate eye surgeries, including cataract surgery, LASIK, and retinal detachment surgery is their job.
+They perform intricate eye surgeries, including cataract surgery, and they can also recommend the best lens for cataract surgery.
 Ophthalmologists often operate in hospitals or specialized clinics and can manage more complex cases, including those requiring urgent or advanced interventions.

 What are the key differences?